There are support groups for those suffering from addiction as well as groups for families and friends of those with a substance use disorder:

 (For support when a physical meeting isn’t possible or for information about addiction counseling services in the area.)

 These self-help groups, also called mutual support groups, offer their members support on a wide variety of issues.
 Unlike therapy groups that are run by medical professionals in formal programs at addiction treatment centers, support groups are run by their members.
-Research shows that participating in these groups increases the odds that the addict will avoid a relapse.The main focus of these groups is to help members get and stay sober.
+Research shows that participating in these groups increases the odds that the person in active addiction will avoid a relapse.The main focus of these groups is to help members get and stay sober.
 They often follow a specific 12-step program to help them develop a fulfilling life without the need for alcohol and other drugs.

 Support groups are designed to provide members with a safe and accepting environment outside of a formal treatment facility.
 There are many types of support groups to choose from, like Alcoholics Anonymous (AA), Narcotics Anonymous (NA) or Cocaine Anonymous (CA).
 There are groups for people trying to quit everything from methamphetamines to inhalants, including those who are wrestling with dual disorders, when two substances are being abused.